11 Types of Frogs in Connecticut

 7. The American Bullfrog

 The American Bullfrog is the largest frog found throughout North America.
-The average size of this frog is about 8 inches long, and it is a dull green color.
+The average size of this frog is about 8 inches long and is a dull green color.

 They are semi-aquatic and can be found near ponds, lakes, marshes, pools, and other similar environments.

-Generally, they will eat just about anything they can fit into their mouths, including insects, mice, frogs, and snakes.
+Generally, they eat almost anything they can fit into their mouths, including insects, mice, frogs, and snakes.

 Breeding occurs from late spring to early summer, with males calling from pond margins or underwater plants.
 Females release eggs, which the males fertilize.

-Then, the eggs attach themselves to aquatic vegetation, where tadpoles develop before emerging as juvenile frogs.
+Then, the eggs attach to aquatic vegetation, where tadpoles develop before emerging as juvenile frogs.

 8. Spring Peeper